rafaelvp-db/mlflow-getting-started/README.md

     * Next, we run an inference test with this model, in order to guarantee that it works
     * Finally, we promote this model to **Staging**

+## Additional details

+* For simplicity purposes, we are using MLflow with a SQLite backend.
+This is not recommended in a production setting, but it is good enough for the sake of this example.

 ## References

 * [MLflow Website](https://mlflow.org/)